Social Security spousal benefits: Here’s what spouses can get

 When should you claim spousal benefits?

-While this is a personal decision, you can’t claim spousal benefits before age 62.
+While the best age to claim spousal benefits is a personal decision, you can’t claim these benefits before age 62.
 If you opt for sometime after reaching age 62 and before your full retirement age, you’re likely to see your benefits reduced.